 Marshall, Peel to Headline Cattlemen's Day Program

-K-State's 105th Annual Cattlemen's Day set for March 2.
+K-State's 107th Annual Cattlemen's Day set for March 6.

-The afternoon sessions will feature K-State faculty and industry presentations in Weber Hall and at the Purebred Beef Unit discussing an array of topics.
+Lunch featuring smoked brisket and Cajun-spiced catfish will be sponsored by U.S. Premium Beef and commercial exhibitors.
+The afternoon sessions will feature K-State faculty and industry presentations in Weber Hall, the Purebred Beef Unit and the Beef Stocker Unit discussing an array of topics.

-The 41st Annual Legacy Bull & Female Sale will begin at 3:30 p.m. at the Stanley Stout Center (2200 Denison Ave).
+The 43rd Annual Legacy Bull & Female Sale will begin at 4 p.m. at the Stanley Stout Center (2200 Denison Ave).
 Visit asi.ksu.edu/legacysale to learn more about this year's offering and to request a sale catalog.